make visible: north country

 1.2 ASTERISMS

-Asterisms is a series of works that consider challenges and opportunities raised in using AI to generate LGBTQI+ heritage and its future possibilities.
+Asterisms is a series of works that consider challenges and opportunities raised in using AI to generate queer heritage and its future possibilities.
 The works show same sex intimacy in front of campus buildings at St. Lawrence University from the late 1800's to the 1920’s.
 They appear to be documentation of LGBTQI+ life from the distant past in Canton and were co-developed with artificial intelligence (AI).
 Novak obtained heritage photos from the St. Lawrence University Owen D. Young Library and asked AI to add same sex couples being intimate to each photo.
 These images were further edited by Novak in a separate image editing program.
-Each image is given a title using a coding system that links it directly to the Lavender Tech Project (LTP).
+Each image is given a title using a coding system that links it directly to Novak’s project Velebit.
 This also helps to identify that the work uses AI.

 Image sources (in order of appearance):